Jaidan/GBLogs/README.md

 5. Restart Wow
 6. The addon is turned off by default, make sure to enable it for your bank characters
 ## How to log
-All you need to do is open the guild bank tab and a message will be displayed in your chat window.
+All you need to do is open the bank tab and a message will be displayed in your chat window.
 ![alt text](https://i.postimg.cc/dVQPq5Jx/logged.png)
 ## How to upload logs
 All you need to do is find the 'GBLogs.lua' file in Wow-Directory\WTF\Account\[Account name]\SavedVariables and attach it to your message with the command ```%log```